mmistakes/minimal-mistakes/_drafts/project-loom.md

 14:57:05.334 [thread-1] INFO in.rcard.virtual.threads.App - Thread[#21,thread-1,5,main] | Hey, my name is thread-1
 ```

-As we can see, each thread stores a different value in the `ThreadLocal`, and the value is not accessible to other threads.
+As we can see, each thread stores a different value in the `ThreadLocal`, which is not accessible to other threads.
 The thread called `thread-1` retrieves the value `thread-1` from the `ThreadLocal`; The thread `thread-2` retrieves the value `thread-2` instead.
 There is no race condition at all.

 The same properties of `ThreadLocal` still stand also when we speak about virtual threads.
 In fact, we can replicate the same example above using virtual threads, and the result will be the same: